 The HOW?
 WHY?
 WHERE?
 WHAT?

-You may ask if there are any substantial benefits to joining a rock club?
-Yes there are!
+You may ask, Are there any substantial benefits to joining a rock club?
+Yes, there are!

 For starters, looking for and hiding rocks gave me a reason to get out of my house, socialize, and walk a bunch of steps!
 I have met some very nice people along the way.
 I also was able to use my brain for something new – and that was refreshing!

-I also learned that every rock I found seemed to tell a story.
-There are rocks made by the little kids in the neighborhood who wanted to participate alongside their parents and grandparents.
+And I learned that every rock I found seemed to tell a story.
+There are rocks made by the little kids in the neighborhood who want to participate alongside their parents and grandparents.
 They add cute stickers and make lots of rainbows!
-And then there are the retirees who just love when families find their rocks- and they take this endeavor very seriously!
+And then there are the retirees who love it when people find their rocks- they take this endeavor very seriously!
 A few people are actual “artists” and their designs are AMAZING!

-Here are some of my designs I created (again using paint and some transfers).
-I hope that if you have any rock painting tips that you will throw them in the comments.
+Here are some of the designs I created (again using paint and some transfers).
+I hope that if you have any rock painting tips you will throw them in the comments.

 And, as always I wish you the very best.
 Plus, this week I am adding – may there be peace – worldwide.